-Acupuncture is a traditional Chinese medicine healing art that balances the vital energy QI (chee) in our bodies to restore health and function to bodily systems.
-It consists of inserting fine thread-like needles into selected points on the surface of the body to help stimulate the re-balancing of the flow of Qi.
-This has been shown to help the body heal itself, reduce pain, modulate hormones and neurotransmitters, and improve basic immune system function.
+Acupuncture is a Traditional Chinese Medicine art of healing that balances the vital energy Qi (chee) that is inside our bodies to restore health to various bodily systems.
+Chinese acupuncture involves inserting fine thread-like needles into specific points on the skin to help stimulate the re-balancing of Qi energy flow.
+This can help the body heal itself, modulate hormones and neurotransmitters, reduce pain, and improve immune system function.
 At Integrative Health Centre, members of our are highly experienced in delivering Calgary acupuncture treatments.

 How Does Acupuncture Work?

-When an acupuncture needle is inserted into the skin it creates an analgesic (pain-killing) effect, a natural body response caused by a release of endorphins.
-These endorphins can be directed to certain areas of the body, which has been shown to be highly effective in treating certain conditions.
-Since acupuncture's subtle diagnostics seek to identify underlying causes, it is also an effective preventative method for curbing progression of symptoms into disease.
-Generally, chronic conditions will need at least 10 acupuncture treatments to notice significant improvements.
-Acute conditions may notice a difference after the first or second visit.
+When an acupuncture needle is inserted, it creates a pain-killing or analgesic effect.
+The body’s natural response to this effect is to release endorphins.
+These endorphins can be pointed to certain areas of the body, which can be highly effective in treating certain conditions.
+Since Chinese acupuncture treatments can also help to identify underlying causes of symptoms, it is also an effective diagnostic and preventative method for limiting progression of symptoms further.
+Generally, chronic conditions will need at least 10 Chinese acupuncture treatments to notice significant improvement.
+Acute conditions may notice a difference in symptoms after the first or second visit.
 At your initial appointment at our Calgary acupuncture clinic, we’ll discuss what you can expect from your treatments.

 Does Acupuncture Hurt?

-Acupuncture uses very fine needles, which are very gently inserted in acupuncture points so that patients rarely feel any pain.
+Chinese acupuncture uses very fine needles that are gently inserted in precise points.
+That means that patients rarely feel pain.
 Since pain receptors are located at the skin's surface, patients may feel a tiny prick as the needle is inserted.
-Once the needle has past the surface and has reached the underlying muscle, patients rarely feel any pain whatsoever, though they may feel some pressure and heaviness from stimulating the QI.
+Once the needle has past the surface and has reached the underlying muscle, patients rarely feel any pain whatsoever.
+Sometimes, patients may feel some pressure and heaviness from the stimulation of Qi.
 Individuals who are afraid of needles may wish to try acupressure instead.
 We are happy to discuss these options at our Calgary acupuncture clinic.

 What Conditions Does Acupuncture Treat?

-Acupuncture can be used to treat both acute and chronic conditions.
-The latter will take longer to see results but improvements will happen over successive treatments.
-Each patient is unique in his or her symptoms and concerns, thus each treatment is individualized.
+Acupuncture can help treat both acute and chronic conditions.
+It will take longer to see results for chronic conditions but improvements usually happen over successive treatments.
+Every patient is unique in their symptoms, so each Calgary acupuncture treatment is customized to suit their concerns and body.

 - Blood Issues